open-telemetry/oteps/text/0250-Composite_Samplers.md

    )
 ```

-### Limitations of composite samplers in approach One
+### Limitations of composite samplers in Approach One

 Not all samplers can participate as components of composite samplers without undesired or unexpected effects.
 Some samplers require that they _see_ each `Span` being created, even if the span is going to be dropped.
 Some samplers update the trace state or maintain internal state, and for their correct behavior it it is assumed that their sampling decisions will be honored by the tracer at the face value in all cases.
 A good example for this are rate limiting samplers which have to keep track of the rate of created spans and/or the rate of positive sampling decisions.